GameWithPixels/PixelsApp/README.md

   https://play.google.com/store/apps/details?id=com.SystemicGames.Pixels
 ).

-With this app you may create and preview LED's patterns, activate profiles and manage presets.
+With this app you may create and preview LED's animations, activate profiles and manage designs.

 Find our online guide [here](https://github.com/GameWithPixels/PixelsApp/wiki/Pixels-App-Guide).

-## Patterns
+## Animations

-Lighting patterns let you customize how a dice will light up.
+Animations let you customize how a dice will light up.
 There's a wide spectrum of possibilities, from a simple flash of colors to a rainbow effect, or more advanced effects such as waterfall, rotating rings, etc.

 ## Profiles